phillee20/NC-News-backend-Project/README.md

 Overview

 We will be building an API for the purpose of accessing application data programmatically.
 The intention here is to mimic the building of a real world backend service which should provide this information to the front end architecture.
-This project will go through test driven development, where error handling will be thoroughly considered.
+This project will go through test driven development, with error handling thoroughly considered.

+""Set Up**

 To set up, create a local repository using following git clone - https://github.com/phillee20/NC-News-backend-Project.git